shinn92dev/COMP1510_term_project/README.md

 ## Game Story

-Welcome to our text-based adventure game!
-Embark on a thrilling journey as your character navigates through various locations in Japan.
+Hello Chris!👋 Welcome to our text-based adventure game!
+Embark on a thrilling journey as your character travels through various locations in Japan.
 The goal is to become Japanese Emperor🦾, but I would say, it's not going to be very easy!
 You will encounter foes, quizzes.
 Please enjoy our map, and quizzes we made!!
+We hope you like to visit CoCo Curry Restaurant.🙏🏻

 ## Requirement
 To play the game, please download all the packages specified in requirements.txt.

 To fully enjoy the game, ensure you play it with a terminal prompt of sufficient height.
 This ensures a better display of maps, prompts, and other game-related information.
-Prepare for an exciting journey in this engaging text-based adventure!
+Prepare for an exciting journey in this engaging text-based adventure!✨